 from The Godfather

 Mario Puzo’s novel gets translated into an eloquent movie by Al Pacino’s impactful performance, making ‘The Godfather’ an acclaimed flick worldwide.
-With the impressive duo of
+With the impressive duo of and

 , ‘Sarkar’ became synonymous with poignant Indian gangster and political pictures.

 5. Satte Pe Satta from Seven Brides for Seven Brothers

 The name gives away the entire inspired plot.
 Creating the magic of seven young men falling in love with seven damsels, Satte Pe Satta became a cult classic.
 With its peppy music score and Amitabh Bachchan’s double role, the movie became a hit with the masses.